SimonChabrier/jsImageGenerator/README.md

 As long as the window is not filled, it continues to generate and add images.

+If the window is filled but the user enlarges it then we start to generate images again.

 Images are randomly generated and optimized based on the current window size.

 On phone, the display of images changes depending on the tilt of the phone on the X axis.